 Demonstrate That You Work Well in a Team Environment

 In a warehouse, pertinent information must travel to the right people quickly.
-In addition to this, every team member must work together to meet the productivity goals.
+In addition to this, every team member must work together to meet the productivity goals, set by the supervisor.
 Consider sharing a brief example of your using teamwork and communication to resolve an issue.
 Something like this can serve the purpose well:

 “Recently a technical issue shut down the computer system we used to locate products in the warehouse.
 Fortunately, my team was able to work cooperatively with the freight management team to borrow some extra staff to locate and pull items manually.”